Tronhjem/EuclidsCombinator/README.md

 __WIP__

 This is a sequencer that uses sequences generated as euclidean sequences or manually typed, and combines these into poly rythmical sequences.
+For now this is a prototype in Python, sketching out the concept until it perhaps finds a more suitable way to exist.
+Below is a bit of description of the structure so far and the ideas.

 ### Part
 A part is either a euclidean sequnece or manual entered sequence of any length.